khadija20001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -7-everybody is a script that give the execute permission tothe owner,group owner and others.

--8-James_Bond is a scripte that give the owner and group owner no permission at all and give the others all the permissions
+-8-James_Bond is a script that give the owner and group owner no permission at all and give the others all the permissions

 -9-John_Doe is a script that give the owner the permission to read ,write and execut , give the group owner the permission to read and execute and give the others permission to write and execute.

+-10-mirror_permissions- is a script that give the mode of olleh to hello .